ROCprofiler-SDK callback tracing services#

 }

-The name of a tracing kind can be obtained via the rocprofiler_query_callback_tracing_kind_name function.
-The name of an operation specific to a tracing kind can be obtained via the rocprofiler_query_callback_tracing_kind_operation_name function.
-One can also iterate over all the callback tracing kinds and operations for each tracing kind via the rocprofiler_iterate_callback_tracing_kinds and rocprofiler_iterate_callback_tracing_kind_operations functions.
-Lastly, for a given rocprofiler_callback_tracing_record_t object, rocprofiler-sdk supports generically iterating over the arguments of the payload field for many domains.
+To obtain the name of the kind of tracing, you can use rocprofiler_query_callback_tracing_kind_name function and to obtain the name of an operation specific to a tracing kind, use rocprofiler_query_callback_tracing_kind_operation_name function.
+To iterate over all the callback tracing kinds and operations for each tracing kind, use rocprofiler_iterate_callback_tracing_kinds and rocprofiler_iterate_callback_tracing_kind_operations functions.

 void